The stylish Ninja H2.

 The legend of the H2 continues to grow with innovation that only Kawasaki could deliver.

-In order to secure your Ninja H2, please place an order with your local dealer between November 14, 2016 and March 31, 2017.
+In order to secure your Ninja H2, please place an order with your local dealer between September 1st, 2017 to November 30th, 2017.
 Delivery dates may vary.

 Deposit Required: $5,000